StephenCleary/blog-stephencleary-dotcom/blog/_posts/2014-02-20-synchronous-and-asynchronous-delegate.md

 <!--<blockquote>Actually, if C# had a true "void type" (commonly called "unit" in functional languages), we wouldn't have this problem.
 But it's too late for that now.</blockquote>-->

 This return-type transformation can also be applied to delegate types.
 If the delegate is one of the `Action` delegate types, then change it to `Func` and append a `Task` (as the return type).
-Otherwise (that is, the delegate is already a `Func`), change the last type argument from `T` to `Func<T>`.
+Otherwise (that is, the delegate is already a `Func`), change the last type argument from `T` to `Task<T>`.

 This a bit complex to describe in words, so here's a little table that lays out several examples.
 Each synchronous example is paired with its asynchronous counterpart: